|Inspecting the superstructure of the Lewis |

 The safety of bridge structures in Washington State is ensured through a meticulous inspection system, incorporating state and local agency inspection contributions.
 The condition of all bridge decks, superstructures and substructures are rated based on these inspections.
 There are roughly 7,000 bridges on the state, city and county road systems and most are inspected every two years.

-- In 2011, we are scheduled to inspect 1,500 bridges, including 234 that will use an under-bridge-inspection-truck (UBIT) to allow inspectors to access every part of the bridge.
+- In Fiscal Year 2015, WSDOT performed 2,106 bridge inspections, including 238 inspections that used an under-bridge-inspection-truck (UBIT) to allow inspectors to access every part of the bridge.

 - WSDOT’s Bridge office has 44 trained engineers and technicians to perform bridge inspections.
 These include specialized teams like the dive team that performs work under water and the mechanical and electrical inspectors that inspect moveable parts of a bridge.